Wafiq Safa: Hezbollah activity

+Hezbollah leadership

 In 1987, Secretary-General of Hezbollah Hassan Nasrallah appointed Safa as the group's head of the "Security Committee," later renamed the "Liaison and Coordination Unit".

 As head of Hezbollah’s Liaison and Coordination Unit reporting directly to Nasrallah, Safa heads Hezbollah's security services and manages Hezbollah's relationships in Lebanese politics, including regularly meeting with President Michel Aoun and Foreign Minister Gibran Bassil.
 He is sometimes referred to as Hezbollah's Minister of Defense or "Minister of the Interior".

 Safa rose to prominence in the 1990s as Hezbollah's top negotiator on prisoners and hostages.
 He secured a swap in 2008 in which Hezbollah returned the bodies of Israeli soldiers Eldad Regev and Ehud Goldwasser, killed in the 2006 Hezbollah cross-border raid.

 Ali Muntashe, an Israeli agent captured by Hezbollah on April 25, 2009, and handed over to Lebanese security forces for investigation, was accused of being tasked with providing detailed personal information about Safa during the years the organization held IDF soldiers as captives.

 The United States Office of Foreign Assets Control (OFAC) sanctioned Safa in 2019, noting that in addition to his role heading Hezbollah's security apparatus, Safa smuggled contraband and facilitated travel for Hezbollah across Lebanon's ports of entry.

 In March 2024, Safa made the first public visit by a Hezbollah official to the UAE to negotiate the release of Lebanese citizens linked to Hezbollah detained in the UAE.
 The visit came amid the escalating Israel-Hezbollah conflict and warming relations between the UAE and Hezbollah.

-After Israel assassinated several top leaders of Hezbollah during the 2024 Israel-Hezbollah war, including Hassan Nasrallah and Fuad Shukr, Safa was targeted in a 10 October airstrike in Bachoura, central Beirut.
+After Israel assassinated several top leaders of Hezbollah, including Hassan Nasrallah and Fuad Shukr, during the 2024 Israel-Hezbollah war, it targeted Safa in a 10 October airstrike.
 Safa survived the airstrikes however it killed 22 other people.

+Resignation and subsequent activity

+On February 5, 2026, Safa announced his resignation as head of Hezbollah's Liaison and Coordination Unit.
+The organization accepted his resignation the next day.
+This marks the first time a figure of his rank has stepped down from Hezbollah.
+Reports say that he will be replaced by Hussein Abdullah.

+Addressing the 2026 Lebanon war, Safa said the Hezbollah has many surprises for Israel, mainly referring to “offensive drones” and that the organization will continue to fight until they defeat the enemy.
+He also said that Hezbollah will force the Lebanese government to recognize its military actions.

+In response to the 2026 Israel–Lebanon peace talks, Safa said that Hezbollah would not abide any agreement that the Lebanese government were to sign.